Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 There are many ways to get around Sri Lanka.
 There are several train lines, there are public buses and there is a sea of tuktukes.

-It is most popular to hire a driver, because it is affordable, and then you get the most out of your time.
-Plus you don't have to drive yourself.
-Because if there is one thing you should not do, it is to drive yourself.
+It is most popular to hire a driver, because it pays, and then you get the most out of your time.
+And you don't have to drive yourself.
+Because if there's one thing you shouldn't do, it's driving yourself.

-The traffic is dense and unpredictable because pedestrians mingle with bicycles, mopeds, tuktukes, trucks, buses and animals on narrow roads without sidewalks.
-Even as a passenger in a car, you just have to get used to the fact that the traffic is so intense.
-However, I saw no accidents and there were no scratches or dents.
+Traffic is dense and unpredictable as pedestrians mix with bicycles, mopeds, tuktuks, trucks, buses and animals on narrow roads without sidewalks.
+Even as a passenger in a car, you just have to get used to the fact that the traffic is so intensive.
+However, I saw no accidents and no scratches or dents.

-It also means it takes time to get around.
-If you count on 25-30 km / h, if you drive all the time, it is not completely skewed.
+It also means that it takes time to get around.
+If you count on 25-30 km per hour, if you drive all the time, it is not entirely wrong.

 Ella, the princess of the mountains

-I had been recommended to visit Ella, located in the low mountains of the southern part of the island.
+I had been recommended to visit the town of Ella, which is located in the low mountains of the southern part of the island.

 Ella, along with nearby Kandy, are two very tourist-friendly cities.
 There are one beautiful view after another and there are plenty of places to stay and eat.
 In addition, it is located in tea country, where you can taste the leaves directly from the producers of the famous Ceylon tea.

-The main reason I was taken to Ella was now that I would like to get out to pull a little, and it was easy in this area.
+The main reason why I had gone to Ella was now that I would like to get out for a bit of hiking, and it was easy in this area.

-In Ella I also had a somewhat - shall we say differently - hotel experience.
-When you travel a lot, you gradually find out how to find the good hotels, but here I had simply not done my homework properly, and had fallen for the pictures of the view.
+In Ella I also had a somewhat different hotel experience.
+When you travel a lot, you gradually find out how to find them good hotels, but here I simply hadn't done my homework properly and had fallen for the pictures of the view.

-I actually do not remember ever living in a place where it was so dirty, where there were so many things in pieces, where the design was so strange, where the food was so bad, and where the owners quarreled in the middle of the restaurant.
-On the other hand, there was also a hell of a noise…
+In fact, I can't remember ever staying in a place that was so dirty, where so many things were broken, where the design was so outlandish, where the food was so bad, and where the owners were arguing in the middle of the restaurant.
+On the other hand, there was also a hellish noise.

 It was the first and only time in Sri Lanka where I really did not feel comfortable.